 Online geographic information systems (GIS) degrees are available at the bachelor's, master's, doctoral, and certificate levels.
 Geographic information systems (GIS) is the science of capturing, storing, manipulating, analyzing, and managing different types of geographical or spacial data.
 People study GIS because it aids in solving a number of spatial problems such as creating maps, locating geographic data, measuring physical characteristics of the earth, and extracting information from structured sets of geographic data.

-Overview of Available Online Geographic Information Systems Degrees
+2020 Best Online Colleges Offering Bachelor's in Geographic Information Systems Degrees

 Many positions within the field will require a bachelor's degree, which will take fours years to complete comprising of 120-credit hours of coursework.
 Online master's degree programs are also available to prepare professionals to take on senior roles in more specialized areas.
 Students can receive their graduate diplomas in two years depending on their choice of full-time or part-time study.
 Professionals who are looking to advance their careers but don't want to commit to a full graduate degree program can participate in a post bachelor's online certificate program, which can be completed in a year or less.